gabeklein/expressive-mvc/README.md

 ### Good to know:

 A getter's value is cached, facing the user.
-It will only run when a dependency changes, **not** upon access as you might expect.
+It will only run when a dependency changes, and **not** upon access as you might expect.

 Getters are lazy however, and will not run until first accessed.
 Afterwards, they will run whenever the controller thinks they *could* change, so make sure to design them with these guiding principles:
 - Getters should be *deterministic*.
 Only expect a change where inputs have changed.